Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: TNAS-ER Framework

-We adopt an effective hierarchical search space inspired by prior SNN NAS studies~\cite{na2022autosnn}.
-As shown in Figure~\ref{fig:searchspace}, it consists of a macro-level backbone and a micro-level spiking convolution block.
+\textbf{Search Space.} We adopt an effective hierarchical search space inspired by prior SNN NAS studies~\cite{na2022autosnn}.
+As shown in Figure~\ref{fig:searchspace}, it consists of a macro-level backbone and a micro-level spiking block.
 At the macro level, the backbone includes a stem, multiple searchable blocks separated by max-pooling, and a fully connected head.
 At the micro level, each searchable block contains convolution blocks with different $k\times k$ kernel sizes or a skip operation.
 Residual shortcuts are excluded since TTFS SNNs process layerwise, non-overlapping temporal windows, where cross-layer links would misalign spike timing.
+Both skip operations and residual shortcuts introduce identity-like connections.
+However, skip operations are temporary during search, and any resulting inconsistency can be mitigated via ANN-assisted training, whereas residual shortcuts introduce permanent cross-path aggregation that disrupts the layer-wise temporal structure of TTFS SNNs.
 Each spiking convolution block comprises two convolution layers with searched kernel sizes interleaved with spiking activations.
-In the ANN counterpart, these activations are replaced by ReLU functions under identity mapping to ensure equivalence.
-BN layers applied during ANN training are fused into the weights when transferring to the TTFS SNN.
+In the ANN counterpart, the activations are replaced by ReLU functions.
+BN layers can be applied during training but are fused into the weights when transferring to the TTFS SNN, ensuring compatibility with the mapping.